gromacs/gromacs/docs/dev-manual/language-features.rst

 * Preprocessing variables used for configuring the build should be organized so that a valid value is always defined, i.e. we never test whether one of our preprocessor variables is defined, rather we test what value it has.
-This is much more robust under maintance, because a compiler can tell you that the variable is undefined.
+This is much more robust under maintenance, because a compiler can tell you that the variable is undefined.
 * Avoid code with lengthy segments whose compilation depends on #if (or worse, #ifdef of symbols provided from outside |Gromacs|).